Language

 Using async/await lets you wait for time-consuming operations (such as network or file I/O) to complete without blocking the thread.
 At each await point, the thread is released and the remaining code resumes after the operation finishes.

 Do not use async void outside of event handlers.
-Exceptions thrown inside an async void method cannot propagate to the caller, making them extremely difficult to debug.
-Always return async Task instead.
+Exceptions thrown inside an async void method cannot propagate to the caller, which can cause the application to crash.
+Returning async Task propagates exceptions to the caller.

 To run multiple async operations in parallel, see Task.Run() / Task.Delay() / Task.WhenAll().
 For exception handling inside async methods, see Exception Handling and Async.